Multi-Model Subset Selection: Simulation Study

 \subsection{Results}

-For each performance measure we report in Table \ref{tab:ranks_sim} the average rank of each method across all simulations settings.
+To summarize the results, we ranked the 11 methods for each simulation setting and performance measure from best (rank 1) to worst (rank 11).
+For each performance measure we report in Table \ref{tab:ranks_sim} the average rank of each method across all simulation settings.
 The best two ranks for each performance measure are in bold.
 The detailed results of the simulation study are available in the supplementary material.

-Fast-BSpS had the best average rank in terms of MSPE for both $ p=150 $ and $ p=500 $, whereas SplitReg-EN had the second best performance in both cases.
+In terms of MSPE, Fast-BSpS had the best average rank for both $ p=150 $ and $ p=500 $, whereas SplitReg-EN had the second best performance in both cases.
 RGLM-100 had the best overall MSPE rank out of the black box methods.
 However, its performance deteriorated to the worst average rank when the number of models is set equal to $ G=5 $, the same as for Fast-BSpS.
-In Section \ref{sec:number_groups}, we investigate this phenomenon in more detail by studying the effect of the number of models on Fast-BSpS and RGLM.
+In Section \ref{sec:empirical_comparison}, we investigate this phenomenon in more detail by studying the effect of the number of models on Fast-BSpS and RGLM.
 Step-SplitReg was not competitive in terms of MSPE compared to Fast-BSpS or the SplitReg methods.
 However it does outperform the single-model stepwise methods consistently in terms of MSPE.

 In terms of RC, Fast-BSpS had the second best rank overall, only beaten slightly by RGLM-5.
 However, RGLM-5 had the third worst overall rank in PR, whereas Fast-BSpS had the best PR rank for $ p=500 $ and the second best overall PR rank among all ensemble methods.